 What happens when my child goes to college?

-Your college student can be covered on your policy as long as your address is still considered to be their primary residence.
-If your child will have a car on campus, you'll need to let your insurer know the ZIP code where the vehicle will be kept the majority of the time.
+Your college student can be covered on your policy as long as your address is still considered their primary residence.
+If your child will have a car on campus, let your insurer know the ZIP code where the vehicle will be kept the majority of the time.

-Explore more on car insurance for college students.
+Learn more about car insurance for college students.